 You will not have to pay for health care costs for in-network services you receive after meeting your out-of-pocket limit.
 The out-of-pocket maximum will be satisfied, generally for the remainder of the calendar or plan year, depending on your policy.

-Are my deductible and out-of-pocket maximum the same?
+Are my health insurance deductible and out-of-pocket maximum the same?

 Deductibles and out-of-pocket maximums are usually measured separately.
 However, some ACA marketplace plans have a common deductible and out-of-pocket maximum.
 These require you to spend a substantial amount of money out-of-pocket before covering all additional health care costs.